Financial Statement

 Read More: How to Create a Personal Financial Statement in Excel

-In this last example, we will prepare a balance sheet from the trial balance in Excel.
-We will again link all the values in this financial statement.
-The value of the owner’s equity will be linked to the last example.
-Lastly, we will need to make sure the balance sheet balances; else, we will need to re-adjust the trial balance.
+In this final example, we’ll create a balance sheet from the trial balance in Excel.
+Again, we’ll link all the necessary values in this financial statement.
+The owner’s equity value will be linked from the previous example.
+Ensure that the balance sheet balances; otherwise, we’ll need to adjust the trial balance.

-• Next, link all the asset values from the respective values from the trial balance.
+- Link the asset values from the respective trial balance entries.

 =SUM(C9:C14)